jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 (ElectricDevices dataset)

-Each example has 96 attributes corresponding to a measure of the power consumption every 15 minutes of a whole day.
-The classes correspond to
+Each example has 96 attributes corresponding to a measure of the power consumption of a household device every 15 minutes of a whole day.
+The classes correspond to coputer/television, dishwasher, fridge, heater, kettle, oven and washing machine.

 All the details can be found in the paper:

 > Lines, J.; Bagnall, A.; Caiger-Smith, P., Anderson, S.
-**Classification of Household Devices by Electricity Usage Profiles Intelligent**,  Data Engineering and Automated Learning
+**Classification of Household Devices by Electricity Usage Profiles**, Intelligent Data Engineering and Automated Learning, IDEAL 2011:
-- IDEAL 2011: 12th International Conference, Norwich, UK,
+ 12th International Conference, Norwich, UK,
 September 7-9, 2011.
 Proceedings, Springer Berlin Heidelberg, 2011, 403-412